Lily-white movement

-The Lily-White Movement was an anti-black political movement within the Republican Party in the United States in the late 19th and early 20th centuries.
-It was a response to the political and socioeconomic gains made by African-Americans following the Civil War and the Thirteenth Amendment to the Constitution, which eliminated slavery and involuntary servitude ("except as punishment for a crime").
+The Lily-White Movement was an anti-Black political movement within the Republican Party in the United States in the late 19th and early 20th centuries.
+It was a response to the political and socioeconomic gains made by African Americans following the Civil War and the Thirteenth Amendment to the Constitution, which eliminated slavery and involuntary servitude ("except as punishment for a crime").

-During Reconstruction, Black leaders in the South gained influence in the Republican Party by organizing Black people as an important voting bloc via Union Leagues and the biracial black-and-tan faction of the Republicans.
-Conservative whites attempted to eliminate this influence and recover white voters who had defected to the Democratic Party.
+During Reconstruction, Black leaders in the South gained influence in the Republican Party by organizing Black people as an important voting bloc via Union Leagues and the biracial Black-and-tan faction of the Republicans.
+Conservative Whites attempted to eliminate this influence and recover White voters who had defected to the Democratic Party.
 The Lily-White Movement proved successful throughout the South and was a key factor in the growth of the Republican Party in the region.

 Terminology

-The term Lily-White Movement was coined by black Texas Republican leader Norris Wright Cuney, who used the term in an 1888 state Republican convention to describe efforts by White conservatives to oust black people from positions of Texas Republican party leadership and incite riots to divide the party.
+Black Texas Republican leader Norris Wright Cuney introduced the term "Lily-White Movement" in an address to an 1888 state Republican convention to describe efforts by White conservatives to oust Black people from positions of Texas Republican leadership and incite riots to divide the party.

 The term came to be used nationally to describe this ongoing movement as it further developed in the early 20th century.

 Background

-Immediately following the war, all of the Southern states enacted "Black Codes," laws intended specifically to curtail the rights of the newly freed African Americans.
-Many Northern states enacted their own "Black Codes" restricting or barring black immigration.
-The Civil Rights Act of 1866, however, nullified most of these laws, and the federal Freedman's Bureau was able to regulate many of the affairs of Southern black men, who were granted the right to vote in 1867.
-Groups such as the Union League and the Radical Republicans sought total equality and complete integration of Black People into American society.
+Immediately following the war, all the Southern states enacted "Black Codes," laws intended specifically to curtail the rights of the newly freed African Americans.
+Many Northern states enacted their own "Black Codes" restricting or barring Black immigration.
+The Civil Rights Act of 1866, however, nullified most of these laws, and the federal Freedmen's Bureau managed to regulate many of the affairs of Southern Black men, who were granted the right to vote in 1867.
+Groups such as the Union League and the Radical Republicans sought total equality and complete integration of Black people into American society.
 The Republican Party itself held significant power in the South during Reconstruction because of the federal government's role.

-During Reconstruction, Union Leagues were formed across the South after 1867 as all-black working auxiliaries of the Republican Party.
+During Reconstruction, Union Leagues were formed across the South after 1867 as all-Black working auxiliaries of the Republican Party.
 They were secret organizations that mobilized freedmen to register to vote and to vote Republican.
 They discussed political issues, promoted civic projects, and mobilized workers opposed to certain employers.
 Most branches were segregated, but a few were integrated.
-The leaders of the all-black units were mostly urban Black People from the North who had never been enslaved.
+Most of the leaders of the all-Black units were urban Black Northerners who had never been enslaved.
 Historian Eric Foner reports:

 By the end of 1867 it seemed that virtually every black voter in the south had enrolled in the Union League, the Loyal League, or some equivalent local political organization.
 Meetings were generally held in a black church or school.